Chocolate Challah Bread

 Babka is an Eastern European yeast-risen coffee bread, often found in Polish and Jewish bakeries along with challah.
 This chocolate challah recipe is a delicious cross between the two.
 Instead of infused with a sticky syrup (babka) or topped with sesame seeds or poppy seeds (challah), this bread has a streusel-like topping.
 As you can imagine, it’s wonderful.

-- Flour: Simple all-purpose flour should be spooned and leveled, not scooped, when measuring.
+- Measure flour correctly.
+Simple all-purpose flour should be spooned and leveled, not scooped, when measuring.

-- Dry yeast: Active dry yeast is needed in order for the bread to rise.
+- Use fresh dry yeast.
+Active dry yeast is needed in order for the bread to rise.
+If it doesn’t foam, it’s not good anymore and you’ll need to start over.

-- Water: Lukewarm water is used to activate the yeast.
-The temperature should be around 110°F – warm to the touch, but not hot.
+- Check the water temperature.
+Lukewarm water is used to activate the yeast.
+The temperature should be between 105ยฐF and 110ยฐF – warm to the touch, but not hot.

 Chocolate Challah Bread